torchbox/wagtail-wordpress-import/docs/import_hooks.md

 ## What are import hooks useful for?

-A full Wordpress XML export of a complete Wordpress website will contain all the entities within the database but as it's a text file the relationships between the entities are not ideally represented for the import process.
+A full XML export of a complete WordPress website will contain all the entities within the database, but as it's a text file the relationships between the entities are not ideally represented for the import process.

 **For example**, a blog post might include a header image that's not part of the body content in the Wordpress XML `<item>` tag for the post.
 The image would be elsewhere in the XML, referenced by an ID in the post item's `<wp:postmeta>` tag.